SPGryphons/GryphonCTF2017-Challenges/challenges/forensics/HAXOR_MUSIX_35/README.md

 ## Setup Guide
 1. put file on server
-2. hide file `service.txt` on server
+2. hide file `service.txt` on server (please tell me the link to get the txt file as i need to use rebrand.ly to link to the site)
 ## Distribution
 wav file
 - H4X0R_MUZIK.wav